Blogs and Fiction

 I am an author of two books and several blogs.
 Writing is more of a compulsion than anything as I get older and I can feel the centrifugal force of the dreaded screenplay sucking me in.
 I’m resisting so far.

 In 2011 I began writing a blog as I transitioned from dyed hair to silver sister.
-Once I’d made the journey, I stopped writing, then stopped checking my blog.
-I looked at it again only recently to find that I’d had 16000 hits, most of which I was entirely ignorant about.
-I’m now posting regularly on there again about life as a (relatively young) grey haired person.
 Please check out some snippets from TheGreyMatterWithAli on that page and the full blog on the link there.

 In 2012 I self published my first novel, Hollowshore.
 It got a great reception and got through to the second round of the Amazon Breakthrough Novel Award.
 I have put some excerpts and the Infrared images I used for the book cover on the Hollowshore page.
 I published under the pen name Alison Olive last time…

-…Not this time!
-I have just completed my second novel, Down From London which is published for Kindle, click here DOWN FROM LONDON.
-In order to develop an audience, I have been blogging as one of my main characters – the infuriating C.K.
+My second novel, Down From London is published for Kindle, click here DOWN FROM LONDON.
+In order to develop an audience, I blogged for a year leading up to publication as one of my main characters – the infuriating C.K.
 Blaine.
 Visit his blog here livingthedreamdfl.
-DOWN FROM LONDON has been very warmly received and currently has sixteen 5 star reviews on Amazon.
+DOWN FROM LONDON has been very warmly received and is also available to buy from Harbour Books in Harbour Street, Whitstable.

-Boring as this might sound, I’m also a bid writer and have written successful funding bids for European Funding (Erasmus Programme) and Heritage Lottery.
-If you have any need of someone for project development or Creative Consultancy in terms of a written bid, I’m yer gal.
-I was the Audience Development and Education Executive for Screen South for 5 years and regularly ran funding panels and assessed funding applications.
-In fact, I worked directly with over 50 film festivals a year in the South East.
-I know what kind of writing gets a project funded.
+I was the Audience Development and Education Executive for Screen South for five years and regularly ran funding panels and assessed funding applications.
+I worked directly with over fifty film festivals a year in the South East.
 Cinecity Film Festival is an excellent example of a very high quality, regional festival that attracts significant inward investment to Brighton through tourism and it’s international links.
 Funding for festivals now is either through Creative England or the BFI.